shanegela/DataAnalytics/SEC13F/README.md

 Ran into CORS Not Allowed (Cross-Origin Resource Sharing) when querying the API.

 **Solution**
-Enabled CORS through Chrome extension: [Allow-Control-Allow-Origin](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi?hl=en)
+Enabled CORS through Chrome extension: [Allow-Control-Allow-Origin](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi?hl=en).
+Note that Jupyter Notebook does not work well with CORS enabled.